Cisco-UKI-DevX/ASAonAWS-Ansible-Deployment/README.md

 # Automated ASA deployment on AWS with Ansible

 With the current situation and the increase in mandatory work from home, enabling remote access has become a key priority for IT departments including the need to quickly scale such functions.
-One way we've seen to quickly do that is through the Cisco ASA, once deployed the ASA can be flexibily configured to allow for supporting IPSec/SSL remote access VPN's with also the option for IPSec site-to-site to allow you tunnel back into your own headend infrastructure.
+One way we've seen to quickly do that is through the use of Cisco ASA, once deployed the ASA can be flexibily configured to allow for supporting IPSec/SSL remote access VPN's with also the option for IPSec site-to-site to allow you tunnel back into your own headend infrastructure.

 The virtual ASA appliance - ASAv for short has recently become very popular with enterprises looking to deploy quick capacity, we’ve seen good expamples of this with some enterprises deploying in cloud services like AWS, Azure and GCP then creating a site-to-site tunnel back to their own on-premise datacentres to allow for fast scaling of remote access infrastructure.